Is PyVISA endorsed by National Instruments?

 If there is no VISA library with the correct bitness available, try solution 2.

-Install and use a Python matching your VISA library ‘bitness’
+Install and use a Python matching your VISA library architecture

 In Windows and Linux: Download and install Python with the matching bitness.
 Run your script again using the new Python

-In Mac OS X, Python is usually delivered as universal binary (32 and 64 bits).
+In macOS, Python is usually delivered as universal binary (x86_64 and arm).